Li Shangfu: Central Military Commission

-Removal
+Downfall

 In September 2023, Reuters reported that Li was under anti-corruption investigations by the Commission for Discipline Inspection of the CMC (CMCCDI).
 His absence had been observed and speculated on by U.S. government officials, who told the Financial Times they believed that Li was under investigation.

 On 24 October 2023, the sixth meeting of the Standing Committee of the 14th National People's Congress (NPC) decided to remove Li Shangfu from the posts of State Councilor and Minister of National Defense and remove Qin Gang from the post of State Councilor.
 He was also removed from the CMC.
 With a tenure of seven months, Li is the shortest-serving minister of national defense of the People's Republic of China.
 His last public appearance was on 29 August 2023, when he delivered a speech at a security forum with African nations held in Beijing.
 On 4 March 2024, NPC spokesperson Lou Qinjian announced Li was no longer a delegate to the NPC, though there had been no official announcements on Li's dismissal or resignation until 13 September 2024, when the Standing Committee of the 14th NPC announced Li's dismissal.

 On 27 June 2024, the CCP Politburo announced that Li, along with former defense minister Wei Fenghe, have been expelled from the party for "disciplinary and law violations", and the case has been referred to the PLA's procuratorial organs for criminal prosecution, with Li being accused of accepting financial bribes as well as bribing others.
 Both the men were also stripped of their rank of general.
 In July 2024, the 3rd Plenary Session of the 20th CCP Central Committee confirmed the decision to expel Li.
+In January 2026, The Wall Street Journal reported that an internal briefing regarding CMC Vice Chairman Zhang Youxia linked the investigation on him to Li, with Zhang allegedly helping elevate Li in exchange of large bribes.

+On 7 May 2026, Li was sentenced to death with a two-year reprieve over accepting and offering bribes, and no further commutation or parole will be allowed after their penalties are commuted to life imprisonment upon the expiration of the two-year reprieve period.
+On 8 May 2026, the People's Liberation Army Daily posted an editorial which stated "The military wields the gun and there must be no one who harbours disloyalty to the party" and added "As senior party and military leaders, Wei and Li showed a collapse of faith and a loss of loyalty, betraying their original aspirations and missions and abandoning party principles".
+It added that Wei and Li had betrayed the trust and expectations of the CCP Central Committee and the Central Military Commission, "severely polluted the political environment of the military, and caused immense damage to the party's cause, national defence, military construction and the image of senior leaders".